 Exception breakpoints: suspend the program when

 Exceptionor its subclasses are thrown.
 In DataSpell, you can set breakpoints for Python exceptions.
 They apply globally to the exception condition and do not require a particular source code reference.

 Click the gutter at the executable line of code where you want to set the breakpoint.
 Alternatively, place the caret at the line and press Control+F8.

 Set method breakpoints

 Click the gutter at the line where the method is declared.
 Alternatively, place the caret at the line and press Control+F8.

 To suspend the program when the default constructor of some class is called, click the gutter at the line where the class is declared or place the caret at the line and press Control+F8.

 In the Breakpoints dialog, press Alt+Insert or click , and select Python Exception Breakpoint.

 For non-exception breakpoints: click the breakpoint in the gutter.

-For all breakpoints: from the main menu, select Remove Delete.Ctrl+Shift+F8, select the breakpoint, and click
+For all breakpoints: go to Remove Delete.Control+Shift+F8, select the breakpoint, and click

 To avoid accidentally removing a breakpoint and losing its parameters, you can choose to remove breakpoints by dragging them to the editor or clicking the middle mouse button.
 To do this, go to Drag to the editor or click with middle mouse button.
 Clicking a breakpoint will then enable or disable it.and select